Transport in Fukuoka-Kitakyushu: Regional Domestic

 There are ferry services to Tsushima Island as well as major Japanese cities (such as Hiroshima, Osaka, Matsuyama, Tokushima, Kōbe and Tokyo) from Fukuoka, Kitakyushu, and Shimonoseki ports.

 Cross Strait/Local

 Within the Kanmon-Kitakyūshū area, there are three commuter ferry lines: the Wakato Ferry, the Kanmon Straits Ferry, and the Kanmon Straits Liner.
 There are services to some small islands near Kitakyushu and Fukuoka from their respective cities as well.

 Shipping

 Shipping plays a major role moving freight in and out of the Fukuoka-Kitakyushu area.
 Finished automobiles for export are handled by ports in the region.
 With just-in-time requirements of automobile manufacturers and suppliers, Kitakyūshū Airport plays an important role as a hub for cargo and logistics.

 The region is home to three regasification LNG terminals.

 Other modes

-Greater Fukuoka is little different from the rest of Japan in the other modes of transport.
+In addition to the primary modes of transport—rail, bus, road, air, and sea—Greater Fukuoka offers several other transportation options that contribute to its comprehensive transit network.

+Cycling

+Cycling is an increasingly popular mode of transport in Greater Fukuoka, particularly for short-distance travel within the city.
+Fukuoka City has invested in cycling infrastructure, including dedicated bike lanes and bike-sharing programs.
+The “Chari Chari” bike-sharing service, for example, allows residents and visitors to rent bicycles from various locations across the city, promoting an eco-friendly and healthy alternative to motorized transport.
+The city’s relatively flat terrain makes it conducive to cycling, and many residents use bicycles for commuting, shopping, and recreational activities.